 - notify you at least 60 days prior to the expiration of your rights under the statute of limitations, of the time limitations affecting your claim.

 What your insurance company CANNOT do when you file a claim…

 - Delay processing or refuse to settle claims because you have retained a private attorney or adjustor to represent you

 - Demand that you provide information that is not relevant to the claim under consideration

-- Remit partial or final payments to you unless those payments are accompanied by an explanation which identifies the payment and settlement items
+- Remit partial or final payments to you unless those payments are accompanied by an explanation that identifies the payment and settlement items

-- Depreciate the value of property if the item is not adversely affected by age, use or obsolescence
+- Depreciate the value of the property if the item is not adversely affected by age, use, or obsolescence

 - Issue checks containing endorsement language which states or implies that acceptance of the check constitutes a final settlement

 - Make the settlement (when liability is clear) of one portion of the claim contingent on your agreeing to settle the other

 - without first having made a reasonable investigation of the claim